Prithvi-Raj-Dixit/JiraAIBotExtension/README.md

 > ⚠️ **Important Note:** The Gemini Nano model is roughly **4 GB**.
 Ensure you remain connected to a stable network until the component status changes cleanly to **Up-to-date**.

 ### Step 3: Hard-Drive Verification (Optional)
 If your browser tools indicate an error state, you can physically verify the download progress on your local storage array.
-Press `Win + R`, paste the path structure below, and press Enter, check weights.bin size should be ~4GB
+Press `Win + R`, paste the path structure below, and press Enter, check `weights.bin` size should be ~4 GB:
 ```text
 %LOCALAPPDATA%\Google\Chrome\User Data\OptGuideOnDeviceModel